IHEC/ihec-metadata/specs/Ihec_metadata_specification.md

 Field __MOLECULE_ONTOLOGY_URI__:
 * Sequence Ontology (__SO__ - [http://www.sequenceontology.org/](http://www.sequenceontology.org/))

-Tags with controlled vocabularies are labelled as “Controlled Vocabulary”.
+Tags with controlled vocabularies are labelled as "Controlled Vocabulary".

-Tags with ontologies are labelled as “Ontology”.
+Tags with ontologies are labelled as "Ontology".

 # SAMPLES